UkrainianHulk/bittorrent-utils/README.md

 * **Transfer IN-APP BTT**: transfer IN-APP BTT between wallets
 * **Automatic transfer of IN-APP BTT**: collect IN-APP BTT automatically from any amount of wallets and avoid losing them while downloading with µTorrent/BitTorrent
-* **Automatic removal of torrents**: space-dependent and/or amount-dependent autoremoving of the torrents
+* **Automatic removal of torrents**: space-dependent and/or amount-dependent automatic removal of torrents
 * **Peers filter**: exclude peers that use no-BTT clients
-* **BitTorrent & μTorrent autoconfig**: configure all your BitTorrent or μTorrent clients from one place
+* **BitTorrent & μTorrent automatic configuration**: configure all your BitTorrent or μTorrent clients from one place
 * **Cross-platform**: windows and linux compatible
 * **Private**: local transactions signing, all private actions take place only on your pc